 Table 4-2.
-900-Byte Waybill File Record Data Element Descriptions
+913-Byte Waybill File Record Data Element Descriptions

-Field Description 1 Unique Serial Number (6-digit numeric) To allow for unique identification of waybills, the AAR/Railinc assigns a six-digit number to all waybills processed.
+Field Description 1 Unique Serial Number (6-digit alphanumeric, zero fill) To allow for unique identification of waybills, the AAR/Railinc assigns a six-digit value to all waybills processed.
 Hardcopy (FTP) waybills are assigned serial numbers in the 100,000 to 199,999 range.
-MRI waybills are assigned serial numbers in the 200,000 to 999,999 range and 000,000 to 099,999 5 .
-2 Waybill Number (6-digit numeric) The waybill number is the number an originating railroad assigns to each waybill document 1 .
-3 Waybill Date (6-digit numeric) The waybill date is the date on which the originating railroad prepares the waybill (mmddccyy) where, mm = month, dd = day, cc = century, $yy = year^{1}$.
-4 Accounting Period (Month, Year) (4-digit numeric) The accounting period is the month and year during which the study waybill is entered into the railroad's revenue accounting system.
+MRI waybills are assigned serial numbers in the 200,000 to 999,999 range.
+Once those values are exhausted, MRI waybills are assigned alphanumeric serial numbers where the first digit is a letter and the remaining digits are numbers, zero filled (e.g., "A00001" to "Z99999").
+Once those values are exhausted, the first two digits are letters and the remaining digits are numbers, zero filled (e.g., "AB0001" to "AB9999", etc.) 5 2 Waybill Number (6-digit numeric) The waybill number is the number an originating railroad assigns to each waybill document 1 .
+3 Waybill Date (Month, Day, Year) (6-digit numeric) The waybill date is the date on which the originating railroad prepares the waybill (mmddccyy) where, mm = month, dd = day, $cc = century$, $yy = year^{1}$.

+Field Description 4 Accounting Period (Month, Year) (4-digit numeric) The accounting period is the month and year during which the study waybill is entered into the railroad's revenue accounting system.
 This information is subsequently reflected in the net income statement of the company for the specified account month (mmccyy) where, mm = month, $cc = century$, $yy = year^{1}$.

-Field Description 5 Number of Carloads (4-digit numeric) The total number of carloads on the sampled waybill 1 .
+5 Number of Carloads (4-digit numeric) The total number of carloads on the sampled waybill 1 .
 6 Car Initials (4-character alpha) The car initials are the identification of car ownership as recorded in The Official Railway Equipment Register, issued by the Association of American Railroads.
 If the waybill covers a multiple car movement, the initials of the first car are entered 1 .
 7 Car Number (6-digit numeric) The car number is assigned by the owner and, when combined with the owner's car initial code, uniquely identifies the freight car used in the move.
 If the waybill covers a multiple car movement, the number of the first car is entered 1 .
 8 TOFC/COFC Service Code (3-digit alphanumeric, space fill) The code for the Intermodal Service Code (ISC) must be entered in the first position of the field.
-If possible, when different ISCs are used during the course of the sampled waybill movement, enter the code for the applicable ISC at origination in the first position of the field, and the code for the applicable ISC at termination in the second position of the field.
+If possible, when different ISCs are used during the sampled waybill movement, enter the code for the applicable ISC at origination in the first position of the field, and the code for the applicable ISC at termination in the second position of the field.
 For example, 'B C' indicates that the TOFC movement started on ISC 20 and terminated on ISC 22.
 Note: Three blanks in this field indicates the movement is not intermodal in nature.
 'Unknown' ISCs are indicated by 'X' 1 .

-Intermodal Service Code Unit Owner Service Provided by Carrier Determination of Charges STB Alternate Coding 15 Motor/Rail R-R, Ramp to Ramp Agreed between Trucker & Rail Α 20 Rail T-R-T, Door to Door Truck Competitive Rates В 22 Rail T-R, Door to Destination Ramp Truck Competitive Rates С 25 Rail R-R, Ramp to Ramp Special Mode of Code 20 Rates D 27 Rail R-T, Origin Ramp to Door Truck Competitive Rates E 40 Steamship/ Stack Operator T-R-T, Door to Door Domestic Container Movements Without Prior or Subsequent Waterborne Movement.
-Applies to U.S./Canada/Mexican Traffic.
-Equipment Supplied by Stack Operator or Steamship Line.
-F 42 Steamship/ Stack Operator T-R, Door to Destination Ramp Domestic Container Movements Without Prior or Subsequent Waterborne Movement.
-Applies to U.S./Canada/Mexican Traffic.
-Equipment Supplied by Stack Operator or Steamship Line.
-G 45 Steamship /Stack Operator R-R, Ramp to Ramp Domestic Container Movements Without Prior or Subsequent Waterborne Movement.
-Applies to U.S./Canada/Mexican Traffic.
-Equipment Supplied by Stack Operator or Steamship Line. Н
+Intermodal Service Code Unit Owner Service Provided by Carrier Determination of Charges STB Alternate Coding 15 Motor/Rail R-R, Ramp to Ramp Agreed between Trucker & Rail Α 20 Rail T-R-T, Door to Door Truck Competitive Rates В 22 Rail T-R, Door to Destination Ramp Truck Competitive Rates С 25 Rail R-R, Ramp to Ramp Special Mode of Code 20 Rates D 27 Rail R-T, Origin Ramp to Door Truck Competitive Rates E